OctopusDeploy/docs/docs/installation/installing-tentacles/polling-tentacles.md

 ## Troubleshooting

-We have provided a detailed guide for [Troubleshooting Polling Tentacles](/docs/home/how-to/troubleshoot-polling-tentacles.md) but feel free to start with these simple steps.
+We have provided a detailed guide forÂ [Troubleshooting Polling Tentacles](/docs/home/how-to/troubleshoot-polling-tentacles.md)Â but feel free to start with these simple steps.

 If Tentacle is unable to connect to the Octopus Deploy server, any errors will appear in the Windows Event Viewer.
-You can also open a web browser on the Tentacle and try browsing to the Octopus Deploy server using **HTTPS** (will not work with HTTP) and be welcomed with a friendly message.
+You can also open a web browser on the Tentacle and try browsing to the Octopus Deploy server usingÂ **HTTPS** (will not work with HTTP) and be welcomed with a friendly message.

 :::hint
 **Client Certificates and Certificate Warnings**